Menu Close

 Popular locations to stay in Malacca are:

-1. Jonker Street Area: Perfect for immersing yourself in the city’s heritage and where all the action is.
+1. Jonker Street Area: Close to the night market, and where all the action is.
 Find boutique hotels, guesthouses, and homestays.

 2. Bandar Hilir: Offers a mix of luxury hotels and budget accommodations, close to popular attractions like A Famosa and St. Paul’s Hill.